stavliv/telecommunications_project/README.md

   1. Run **Simulation.py** to get results for part 1 of the assignment (Validation of SEP estimation methods)
   2. Run **DetectionMethodsComparison.py** to get results for part 2 of the assignment (Comparison of average detection time for different detection methods)
+  3. Run **ConstellationPlots.py** to get a visualization of Regular-Irregular HQAM constellations and their decision regions.

+Note: Some parameters (such as constellation size, d_min etc.) may be easily edited by adjusting the corresponding variables in the Python code.